 fbpx

-As of December 2022, almost 6 million Afghans have been driven out of their homes or their country by conflict, violence, and poverty.
-Some 800,000 were displaced internally in 2021 alone.
-Nearly 12 million Afghan women and girls require urgent humanitarian assistance.
+As of March 2023, almost 6 million Afghans have been driven out of their homes or their country by conflict, violence, and poverty, spurring a humanitarian crisis in Afghanistan.
+Some 800,000 people from Afghanistan were displaced internally in 2021 alone.
+Two-thirds of Afghanistan’s population require urgent humanitarian assistance.
 The crisis is exacerbated by ongoing food insecurity, natural disasters, drought, and COVID-19.

 The Women’s Refugee Commission is particularly concerned about the rights of Afghan women and girls, which are under severe threat since the Taliban takeover of the country in August 2021, and their ability to access humanitarian services.
 Women and girls face gender-based discrimination and violence.
 Girls have been banned from secondary and higher education, and women have been forced out of jobs.
 Women are not allowed to participate in political or public life, and cannot move around unless they are accompanied by a male chaperone.